nmcguinness/L8---OOP---Module-Content/notes/topics/t02_equality_hashing/exercises/t02_equality_hashing_exercises.md

 # Equality & Hashing — Exercises

 > These exercises build directly on the **Equality & Hashing — Foundations** notes.
 Work from top to bottom.

-Most tasks include small, checkable outputs.
+> Most tasks include small, checkable outputs.
 Use the provided method signatures and add tiny tests in `main` or `Exercise.run()`.

-> Hints you can reuse are in the notes (e.g., 31‑multiplier pattern, `Objects.hash`, and `Math.floorMod`).
+> Hints and snippets you can reuse are in the notes (e.g., 31‑multiplier pattern, `Objects.hash`, and `Math.floorMod`).

 ## How to run
 Each exercise assumes a package like: